Toggle: English / Spanish

 How to Prepare for the Test

 Tell your health care provider about all medicines you are taking.
-These include vitamins, herbs, and other over-the-counter medicines.
+These include vitamins, herbs, and other over-the-counter medicines and supplements.

 How the Test will Feel